Lazy-Solutions/AdvancedSceneManager/flow/Workarounds.md

 ## Flow-Specific Issues

 ### Flow Helper is missing "Run" or "Variables"
-If the `FlowHelper` static class does not contain methods for your specific flows or variables, it usually means the **Code Generation** step failed or hasn't run yet.
+If the `FlowHelper` static class does not contain methods for your specific flows or variables, it means the **Code Generation** step hasn't been run yet.

 **Solution:**
+You must manually trigger code generation whenever you add or rename flows/variables.

-1. Open the ASM Window.
+1. Open the **Flow Editor Window**.
-2. Go to the **Settings** tab.
-3. Click **Regenerate Flow Helper**.
+2. Click the menu in the **Top Right** corner.
+3. Select **Generate Code**.

 ![Code Gen](./images/Code-Gen.png)